quantumomid/Atlas/README.md

 For user authentication, we used a third party module, [BCrypt](https://deno.land/x/bcrypt/mod.ts), to handle the user password hashing and check it.

+We used cookies in the backend for dealing with user authorisation, to keep track of currently logged in user, current games being played now, etc.

 ### Deployment

 For our backend, we used [heroku](https://heroku.com/home) ...........